 You will also see soft inquiries listed in your credit report.
 These inquiries don’t affect your credit scores at all.

 Typically you’re allowed 100 words.
-This gives you the chance to provide lenders with more information; however, make sure not to overdo it with consumer statements.
+This gives you the chance to provide lenders with more information.
+However, do not overdo it with consumer statements.
 Too many can raise a red flag even if you feel like the case (or cases) didn’t end fairly.

 The public records section deals with any judgments, tax liens, bankruptcies, or other public records available about you at the county, state, and federal levels.
 You’re likely to be very familiar with these particulars because they often involve court appearances, lawyers, paperwork, bureaucracy, and other headaches.

-Any of these items will have an enormous impact on your credit and stay on your credit report for seven years or more.
-Make sure that all the information here is correct.
+Any of these items will have an enormous impact on your credit score and stay on your credit report for seven years or more.
+So make sure that all the information here is correct.
 Otherwise, you’ll have unnecessary damage done to your credit.

 What information ISN’T on your credit report?